-Follow the evolution of candy over the centuries and see how easy it is to make it yourself.
+Follow the evolution and history of candy over the centuries and see how easy it is to make it yourself.

 noun (pl. –dies) – a sweet food item or confection made of flavored sugar or syrup and often containing chocolate, fruit or nuts.

-In the United States, the term "candy" refers to a broad category of any confection made primarily of sugar and other sweet ingredients.
+In the United States, the term "candy" refers to a broad category of any confection made primarily of sugar and other sweet ingredients, including bulk candy.
 The heat and duration of cooking and cooling sugar water and added sweeteners and flavors determine the type of candy.
 Chocolate is referred to as candy in America and often added to other compatible food ingredients like nuts, fruit, and seeds to form candy combinations.

 This rather general definition does not hold overseas.
 The term "candy" is almost never used in the United Kingdom and only lives on in the term "candy floss."
 In the U.K., the common term for a piece of confectionery is a "sweet."
 However, in Scotland, "candy" can refer to crystallized sugar.
 In Australian English, all confections are known as "lollies."

 Around 6000 B.C. an ancient artist in Spain drew a picture on a cave wall of a man scooping honey from a beehive.
 Back then people climbed trees and fought stinging bees to satisfy their sweet tooth.
 Candy has evolved.